LacunaOmnibus/MontyLacuna/README.md

     - on 08, I have 1 sy and no excavs built.  --topoff --num 30  resulted in trying to build 0 ships, which resulted in a server error (you can't attempt to build 0 ships).
     - on 1.3 I have 4 SYs and no excavs built.
 The same topoff 30 tried to build -90 ships, which is a problem.
-I think I'm seeing a pattern here...
+I think I'm seeing a pattern here....

 - Everything needs to be tested on Windows.
 In particular:
   - bin/captcha_test.py